BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 ## Step 5: Open a Jupyter Notebook with the newly installed environment

 Reload the browser tab.
-You should then see a two new icons with the name `devbio-napari_v0.1.5` one in the Notebooks section and one in the Console section.
-Click on the former (red rectangle in the image below).
+You should then see a two new icons with the name `devbio-napari_v0.1.5` in the Notebooks section.
+Click on it (red rectangle in the image below).

 <img src="images/7_open_notebook.png" width="250" />